 Core and Non-Core Dog and Cat Shots

-National veterinarian organizations have distinguished between cat and dog shots that are absolutely necessary from those that are optional.
+National veterinary organizations have established cat and dog vaccination protocols that indicate vaccinations that are absolutely necessary (known as “core vaccinations”) from those that are optional.
 Our vet in Rancho Cucamonga practices these recommended protocols to keep all our patient pets healthy and safe.

 Core Dog Shots

 Core vaccinations for dogs protect against canine parvovirus (CPV), canine distemper virus (CDV), canine adenovirus (CAV), and rabies.